Communist Party of the Netherlands: 1922–1945

-Before the 1925 elections, Wijnkoop was replaced as party leader by Louis de Visser under the pressure of the Comintern; this was the cause of heavy internal division within the party.
+Before the 1925 general election, Wijnkoop was replaced as party leader by Louis de Visser under the pressure of the Comintern; this was the cause of heavy internal division within the party.
 Jacques de Kadt had already left the party in 1924 to help set up The League of Communist Struggle & Propaganda Clubs.
 In the background of several of these divisions was the conflict in the Soviet Union between Joseph Stalin and Leon Trotsky.
 Wijnkoop, Henk Sneevliet (a prominent international communist and an ally of Trotsky), and other prominent members, were expelled from the party.
 Sneevliet founded the Revolutionary Socialist Union, which later became the Revolutionary Socialist Party (RSP).
 In 1926, the entire Rotterdam branch was expelled.
 These expellees joined Wijnkoop to form a separate Communist Party of Holland-Central Committee.
-All three, the RSP, the CPH-central committee and the old CPH (which ran under the name "CPH – Dutch section of the Communist International"), contested the 1929 elections and both CPHs won one seat each, whilst the RSP failed to win any.
+All three, the RSP, the CPH-central committee and the old CPH (which ran under the name "CPH – Dutch section of the Communist International"), contested the 1929 general election and both CPHs won one seat each, whilst the RSP failed to win any.
 In 1930, the CPHs were forced to merge by the Comintern.

-After the mutiny on the Zeven Provinciën in the same year, the independence of the Dutch Indies became an important theme at the 1933 election.
+After the mutiny on the Zeven Provinciën in the same year, the independence of the Dutch Indies became an important theme at the 1933 general election.
 The party performed particularly well at this election, doubling its seats to four.
 Among those elected was the Indonesian nationalist Rustam Effendi, the first subject from the Dutch Indies to enter parliament.
-At the 1937 elections, the party was able to retain its seats.
+At the 1937 general election, the party was able to retain its seats.